Follow @scope_views

 Focuser

-For imaging with heavy cameras, one of the larger rack-and-pinion models might be preferable, but for visual use I reckon these Crayfords are even smoother and more precise.
+For imaging with heavy cameras, one of the larger rack-and-pinion models might be preferable, but for visual use I reckon these Crayfords are even smoother and more precise: probably the best visual focuser available.

 The drawtubes in some early tubes had dodgy fit, with slop between the drawtube and bushing, but this one works perfectly, albeit a little stiff to make adjusting it tricky in use.